devops329/devops/instruction/gitHubReleases/gitHubReleases.md

   # ...
 ```

 Next, you want to create a job that triggers when both the build and deploy jobs complete.
 This job will use the third party `ncipollo/release-action` to call the GitHub API and automatically create the tag and release based upon information found in the commit.
+Create a new job named **release** at the end of your `ci.yml` file and add the following.

 ```yml
 release: